Granville, Queensland: Education

 Granville State School is a government primary (Prep-6) school for boys and girls at Cambridge Street (25.5385°S 152.7154°E).
 In 2018, the school had an enrolment of 277 students with 28 teachers (24 full-time equivalent) and 21 non-teaching staff (16 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Granville.
+The nearest government secondary school is Maryborough State High School in neighbouring Maryborough.

+Attractions

+Granville State School War Memorial commemorates those local people who enlisted and those who died in World War I. The memorial lists 53 names, many of whom attended the school.
+It is on the school grounds (25.53852°S 152.71431°E).

+Amenities

+The main parkland in Granville is the Brendan Hansnen Park, which inlcludes a skatepark and an off leash fenced dog park.